 Future students

-Expressions of interests can be submitted at http://schp.org.au/graduate-diploma-child-health where you will receive information about the course including key dates, assessments, and course content.
+Expressions of interests can be submitted on the Graduate Diploma in Child Health course page, where you will receive information about the course including key dates, assessments, and course content.
 You will also receive regular updates about any upcoming information webinars.

 The GDCH follows Western Sydney University’s Quarter teaching mode with sessions commencing in January, April, June and September.
 The teaching calendar can be viewed on Western Sydney University’s page.